legend-exp/pylegendmeta/docs/source/tutorial.rst

 Mappings of metadata to time periods, data taking systems etc. are specified through JSONL files.
-If a ``.jsonl`` file is present in a directory, ``JsonDB`` exposes the :meth:`~.jsondb.JsonDB.at` interface to perform a query.
+If a ``.jsonl`` file is present in a directory, ``JsonDB`` exposes the :meth:`~.jsondb.JsonDB.on` interface to perform a query.

 Let's assume the ``legend-metadata`` directory from the example above contains the following file: